MLS, Here We Come

 November 19, 2007

 After 38 seasons and five NCAA championships at Seattle Pacific, Cliff McCrath, 71, is forced out as head coach following a 7-6-7 season.
 He is nine wins short (597) of the collegiate career coaching record for wins.
 The Falcons had 37 consecutive winning seasons since McCrath’s first year, 1970.
 SPU qualified for the postseason a D2 record 30 times.
-Mark Collings, a Seattle Pacific assistant coach and former Falcons player, is named McCrath's replacement.
+Mark Collings, an assistant coach and former Falcons player, is named McCrath's replacement.

 Busch Enshrined in HoF